miyako/4d-plugin-ql-v2/README.md

 If the preview document has several pages, a container HTML is returned in ``preview``.
 The ``cid`` and `data` (raw picture) of each page is returned in  ``options.Attachments[]``.

 Note that QuickLook is actually a **collection of generators and viewers**.
-A "preview" is not limited to image, it can be audio, video, etc. Likewise, the viewer could be a web browser engine, PDF or text viewer, even a media player or stream player (``baseBundlePath`` indicates the type of viewer).
+A "preview" is not limited to image, it can be audio, video, etc. Likewise, the viewer could be a web browser engine, PDF or text viewer, even a media player or stream player (``BaseBundlePath`` indicates the type of viewer).